 Content violating carrier policies – as also reflected in Twilio's Acceptable Use Policy and/or Messaging Policy – including spam, phishing, and SHAFT violations (Sex, Hate, Alcohol, Firearms, Tobacco).

-Enforcement: T-Mobile will issue a warning prior to enforcing this fee.
+Enforcement: This fine is issued at T-Mobile's discretion and they will issue a warning prior to enforcement.
 Twilio will relay this warning to you via an email to the users on your Twilio account who are opted-in to Compliance and Regulatory related alerts.
-This initial warning will give you an opportunity to come into compliance, without getting a fee.
+This initial warning will give you an opportunity to come into compliance, without getting a fine.

-If another violation occurs after the warning, Twilio will report the violation to you and pass this fee through directly on behalf of T-Mobile.
+If another violation occurs after the warning, Twilio will report the violation to you and pass this fine through directly on behalf of T-Mobile.

 Messaging Program Evasion